 Dr. Dorothy Scarborough (BA 1896, MA 1899) was a noted teacher, writer and folklorist who taught Baylor’s initial journalism courses, the first in the Southwest.

 Scarborough was known for her interest in American folklore and her early feminist writings.
 Her research on black folk songs was published several times: “On the Trail of Negro Folksong,” “In the Land of Cotton,” “Can’t Get a Red Bird,” and “The Strawberry Smile.”
 She was also a prolific author, publishing collections of poetry and folk songs, monographs, and short stories.
 But Scarborough’s most famous work by far is her novel The Wind — the story of a young woman who moves to the West Texas town of Sweetwater, discovers the wind there never stops, and sees how the constant blowing affects the women of the community.
 It was later made into a movie starring Lillian Gish, another early feminist and one of the first actresses to produce a movie.

 Bess Whitehead Scott (BA 1912) was one of the first female news reporters in Houston.

 When World War II broke out, Scott was a 25-year-old high school English and Latin teacher in Houston, but her sights were set elsewhere.
 Specifically, she wanted to write for the Houston Post — a job that, at the time, was limited to only men.
 But by pointing out that men would likely be away at war during the next few years, she managed to talk her way into a trial-run position.
 That initial two-week run made Scott the Post’s first female reporter and marked the beginning of her 77-year career in journalism, during which she covered the Galveston floods of 1915, the Democratic Convention of 1928, and interviewed Eleanor Roosevelt, Lyndon B. Johnson and Clark Gable.
 In 1992, at age 102, Scott was recognized by Baylor as a Distinguished Alumna, and two years later she was inducted into the Texas Women’s Hall of Fame.

-Shelley Giglio (BBA ’86) co-founded the Passion Movement (known for its annual gathering of young adults), serves as chief strategist for the sixstepsrecords label, and serves on Baylor’s Board of Regents.
+Shelley Giglio (BBA ’86) co-founded the Passion Movement (known for its annual gathering of young adults), serves as chief strategist for the sixstepsrecords label, and served on Baylor’s Board of Regents from 2013-21.